falrux/Noxium/README.md

 </div>

 > [!IMPORTANT]
 > This repo **ONLY** contains the websites source code (UseNoxium.xyz).
-None of it contains the actual source of Noxium.
+None of it contains the actual src of Noxium.

 ## Install Script